CloudSnorkel/cdk-github-runners/API.md

 This function is called by GitHub when a new workflow job is scheduled.
 For an extra layer of security, you can set this to `LambdaAccess.apiGateway({ allowedIps: LambdaAccess.githubWebhookIps() })`.

 You can also set this to `LambdaAccess.privateApiGateway()` if your GitHub Enterprise Server is hosted in a VPC.
 This will create an API Gateway endpoint that's only accessible from within the VPC.

+*WARNING*: changing access type may change the URL.
+When the URL changes, you must update GitHub as well.

 ---